In this article, you’ll find answers to questions like:

-There are few moments harder for a parent than leaving your baby or toddler at child care for the first time.
+Few moments are harder for a parent than leaving your baby or toddler at child care for the first time.
 Your stomach may clench with nerves, your head may swim with doubt.
-No one, you tell yourself, knows your baby like you do.
+No one, you tell yourself, knows your baby like you do!

-But if you’ve found the right place, you can have peace of mind knowing your little one is growing, thriving and learning while you work or go to school.
+But once you’ve found the right place, you can gain peace of mind knowing your little one is growing, thriving and learning while you work or go to school.

 “This is one of the first and most important decisions you make in your child’s life because we know the first five years are so important,” says Jennifer Coleman, a program officer with Children’s Services Council of Palm Beach County.